The geometry of 2-calibrated manifolds: Ample bundles and approximately holomorphic sections

 \section{Ample bundles and approximately holomorphic sections}

 Let $(M,D,\omega)$ be an integral 2-calibrated manifold.
 Let us fix once and for all a compatible almost complex structure $J\colon D\rightarrow D$, and a metric $g$ so that $g_{\mid D}=\omega(\cdot,J)$.
-The kernel of $\omega$ is asked to be orthogonal to $D$, being the only reason that it makes some of the computations of the local theory simpler.
-Notice that for any such metric the closed $2n$-form $\omega^{n}$ is a calibration for $D$ (see \cite{HL82}).
+The kernel of $\omega$ is required to be $g$-orthogonal to $D$, so as to make some of the computations in the local theory simpler.
+Notice that for any such metric the closed $2n$-form $\omega^{n}$ is a calibration for $D$ \cite{HL82}.

-If we forget about the 2-form what remains is the following structure. \begin{definition} An almost CR structure is a tuple $(M,D,J,g)$ where $D$ is a codimension 1 distribution, $J\colon D\rightarrow D$ an almost complex structure and $g$ a metric whose restriction to $D$ is compatible with $J$ ($J$ is $g$-orthogonal and $g$-antisymmetric). \end{definition}
+If we forget about the 2-form what remains is the following structure. \begin{definition} An almost CR structure is a tuple $(M,D,J,g)$ where $D$ is a codimension one distribution, $J\colon D\rightarrow D$ an almost complex structure, and $g$ a metric whose restriction to $D$ is compatible with $J$ ($J$ is $g$-orthogonal and $g$-antisymmetric). \end{definition}

-Let $(L,\nabla)\rightarrow M$ be any hermitian line bundle (or more generally vector bundle) with compatible connection.
-Let us call $\hat{D}$ the pullback to $L$ of $D$; let $\hat{J}$ and $\hat{g}$ be the almost complex structure and metric on $L$ which extend the hermitian structure on the fibers and are defined on the horizontal distribution associated to $\nabla$ by pulling back $J$ and $g$ respectively.
+Let $(L,\nabla)\rightarrow M$ be any Hermitian line bundle -or more generally vector bundle- with compatible connection.
+Let $\hat{D}$ denote the pullback to $L$ of $D$; let $\hat{J}$ and $\hat{g}$ be the almost complex structure and metric on $L$, which extend the Hermitian structure on the fibers and are defined on the horizontal distribution associated to $\nabla$ by pulling back $J$ and $g$ respectively.
 Then $(L,\hat{D},\hat{J},\hat{g})$ is an almost CR manifold.

-Our goal is being able to construct sections $\tau\colon M\rightarrow L$ which (i) are close enough to be \emph{holomorphic} ($\tau_*J=\hat{J}\tau_*$) and (ii) transversal to suitable submanifolds of the total space of $L$ (we prefer to use the adjective almost holomorphic instead of almost CR to be consistent with the terminology of \cite{IMP01} and \cite{Pr02}; we will just speak of CR sections when the base space is a Levi-flat CR manifold).
-That forces us to impose conditions on $L$, or actually on the curvature of the connection $\nabla$.
+Our goal is to be able to construct sections $\tau\colon M\rightarrow L$ which (i) are close enough to satisfying $\tau_*J=\hat{J}\tau_*$ (for which we use the adjective almost holomorphic instead of almost CR to be consistent with the terminology of \cite{IMP01} and \cite{Pr02}), and (ii) transverse to suitable submanifolds of the total space of $L$.
+In the almost complex setting we know that what ensures their existence is roughly speaking asking the curvature of the connection to be of type (1,1) and positive.

-To determine the right condition we go back for a moment to the symplectic theory, or more generally almost complex theory \cite{Au01}, where it is known that the right bundles are the so called \emph{ample bundles}.
-Roughly speaking one demands the curvature to be of type $(1,1)$ --so that at small scale the induced almost complex structure on the total space is nearly integrable-- and positive, which implies the existence of plenty of nearly holomorphic sections.